-Avery Payne is entering his fourth year of teaching and his second year as the Director of Bands at Millbrook High School in Raleigh, North Carolina.
-Prior to his appointment at Millbrook, Mr. Payne served as the Director of Bands and Orchestra at North Forsyth High School for two years prior to leading the Millbrook Band Program.
+Avery Payne is currently in his seventh year of teaching and his fifth year as the Director of Bands at Millbrook High School in Raleigh, North Carolina.
+A 2016 Graduate of the University of South Carolina, Mr. Payne served as the Director of Bands and Orchestra at North Forsyth High School for two years prior to leading the Millbrook Band Program.

-Professionally Mr. Payne is a member of the National Association of Music Education, the North Carolina Music Educators Association, the North Carolina Band Directors Association, and of Kappa Kappa Psi the National Honorary Band Fraternity.
+Professionally Mr. Payne is a member of the National Association for Music Education, the North Carolina Music Educators Association, the North Carolina Bandmasters Association, and of Kappa Kappa Psi the National Honorary Band Fraternity.
 He has served as a district representative on the North Carolina Marching Band Committee since 2019 and is chair elect of the North Carolina Central Region Jazz Section.
-In his free time Mr. Payne is an avid golfer and enjoys spending time with his partner Kelsey and their four pets, Aja, Rosie, Sadie, and Stewart.
+In his free time, Mr. Payne is an avid golfer and enjoys spending time with his partner Kelsey and their four pets, Aja, Rosie, Sadie, and Stewart.